 So before I get to asking you those thought-provoking questions that will give you that depth that will keep you on your chosen path, I feel a few examples and explanations are in order.
 As my own early experiences are still alive and kicking in my memory, these are what I'll use to illustrate this, although I can assure you that my experiences are not at all unique (speak to anyone who has been raw for a year or more and you'll be amazed at what they have to share with you - further evidencing the fact that this is a raw food phenomenon and not just me being weird! - And yes, for years I did feel very weird, but hey, it was better than my experience of life and health before, so I thought I'd see where the road led to...).

-So, to go back a decade or so...
+So, to go back almost two decades...
 Although I cannot remember how many days, weeks or months it was until I became very aware that something more than simple physical changes were afoot, I do know that it was early into my experimenting, which I hope you find encouraging.
 Examples were varied and numerous but the most memorable ones were:

 2) An awareness that my actions were not who I was and that I could change any aspect of myself (habits, behaviours, choices, environment, responses to things and so on) at any time - except my essential nature.
 Going raw made it much easier for me to see the difference between the two, and helped me to firm up which elements of me were real and which were merely "clothes" I had chosen to wear (unknowingly at that point, of course).